Jasonblalack/zyngapoker/Develop-Skeletons.md

 ### Questions

-The simplest way to add more fields for being stored in configuration or being replaced in your skeletons is to add them to a configuration file called either `jasycreate.yaml` or `jasycreate.json`.
+The simplest way to add more fields to be stored in the skeleton configuration or be replaced in your skeletons is to add them to a configuration file called either `jasycreate.yaml` or `jasycreate.json`.
 A typical file might look like:

 ```yaml
 - name: user.name